juanrivillas/Cumulative_childhood_adversity_and_cardiometabolic_diseases/README.md

 Project title: Cumulative adverse childhood experiences (ACEs) and cardiometabolic diseases in later life.

-This repository contains R documentation for this study to test associations between cumulative childhood adversity and cardiometabolic diseases using colombian aging data (SABE-2015):
-Researcu question: is there childhood adversity associate cardiometabolic events in aulthood?
+This repository contains R documentation for this study to test associations between cumulative childhood adversity and cardiometabolic diseases using colombian aging data (SABE-2015).
+Research question: is there childhood adversity associated with cardiometabolic events in adulthood?

 Structure and organization: